networknext/next/docs/setup_dev_environment.md

 Follow the instructions in the terrform console output and click the links to enable the google cloud features as required.

-Run "terraform apply", and iterate, fixing disabled APIs until it succeeds.
+Run `terraform apply`, and iterate, enabling google cloud APIs until it succeeds.

-Terraform apply will take a long time to succeed on the first pass.
+Terraform apply will take a long time to succeed the first time it is run.
 It is not uncommon for it to take 10-15 minutes to finish provisioning the postgres database instance.

 7. Verify managed instance groups are healthy in google cloud